Rafael Câmara: FIA Formula 2 (2026)

-Having won the 2025 Formula 3 title, Câmara will step up to Formula 2 in with Invicta Racing, partnering Joshua Dürksen.
+Having won the 2025 Formula 3 title, Câmara stepped up to Formula 2 in with Invicta Racing, partnering Joshua Dürksen.

 Formula One

 Câmara joined the Ferrari Driver Academy in 2022 alongside Oliver Bearman after competing in the FDA World Scouting Finals.
+As of September, 2026, Câmara has driven multiple Formula One cars, including the Ferrari SF-25 and Haas VF-25.